 Contractor shall keep and maintain accurate records of all costs incurred and all time expended for work under this contract.
-Contractor shall contractually require that all of Contractor's Subcontractors performing work called for under this contract also keep and maintain such records, whether kept by Contractor or any Subcontractor, shall be made available to County or its authorized representative, or officials of the State of California for review or audit during normal business hours, upon reasonable advance notice given by County, its authorized representative, or officials of the State of California.
+Contractor shall contractually require that all of Contractor's Subcontractors performing work called for under this contract also keep and maintain such records, whether kept by Contractor or any Subcontractor, shall be made available to County or its authorized representative, or officials of the State of California

+Page 29 of 43 Exhibit B for review or audit during normal business hours, upon reasonable advance notice given by County, its authorized representative, or officials of the State of California.
 All fiscal records shall be maintained for five years or until all audits and appeals are completed, whichever is later.